Walt Disney World Secrets and Facts: Epcot Edition

 If you’d like to read more Walt Disney World secrets, then purchase this amazing book The Hidden Magic of Walt Disney World: Over 600 Secrets of the Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Animal Kingdom by Susan Veness.

-Let me know which Epcot secret was your favorite in the comment section below!
+Let me know which Epcot hidden secrets were your favorite in the comment section below!

 Want more theme park tips?
 Check out the theme park tips page.
 If you’re thinking about going to Disney alone, then read the top 18 tips.
 Are you planning a Disney vacation soon?
 Read the Disney Vacation Planning Guide for your next dream trip!